miluthedog/SylvietheBot/README.md

 ### Join and Study with Me
 - https://discord.gg/CrjqZ3ARht
 ### Set Up the Bot for Your Own Server
-- Replace the server ID (main text channel and voice channel) and administrator's ID in `config.py`.
+- Replace the server ID (main text, voice and rules channel) and roles ID (admin and default) in `config.py`.
 - Make a copy of `.env.example` and rename it to `.env`
 - Fill in the blanks (your Discord bot token and other tokens)
 - Run `main.py`.